 Recommended Plants for South Texas Summer Gardens

-When selecting plants for your South Texas garden, consider these locally adapted options:
+When selecting plants for your South Texas garden, consider these locally adapted options for summer vegetables:

-- Vegetables: Tomatoes, peppers, okra, eggplant, cucumbers, squash, and beans thrive in the warm summer weather.
+- Vegetables: Tomatoes, peppers, okra, eggplant, cucumbers, squash, beans, green beans, and purple hull peas thrive in the warm summer weather.
+Malabar spinach thrives in high temperatures and is a suitable substitute for traditional spinach.

 - Herbs: Basil, cilantro, parsley, rosemary, and thyme are well-suited for the region’s climate.